fobnail/docs/docs/fobnail-api.md

 ### Fobnail Token Services

 Fobnail Token Services are available after successful platform attestation.
-Fobnail Token can store cryptographic keys (or other stuff) in its internal flash.
+Fobnail Token can store cryptographic keys (or other data) in its internal flash.
 Depending on the key's type (symmetric or asymmetric) and usage permissions, various operations are available.
 For symmetric keys, it is encryption and decryption.
 For asymmetric keys, it is signing, decryption, KDF,